 Why are ‘Am I pretty?’ videos and posts popular?

-Search ‘Am I pretty?’ or ‘Am I ugly?’ online and you'll find millions of links to photos and videos of girls aged nine to 13 asking these questions.
+Search ‘Am I pretty?’ or ‘Am I ugly?’ online and you'll find millions of links to photos and videos of girls aged 9 to 13 asking these questions.

 Girls in their tweens and teens often feel anxious about their growing and changing appearance, especially if they’ve been bullied about it – and social media provides a ready-made platform for feedback.
 Unfortunately, that feedback can be negative as well as positive.